xXanth0s/mcp_arango_typescript/article/article.md

 pnpm add -D typescript @types/node eslint @typescript-eslint/eslint-plugin @typescript-eslint/parser
 ```

-In this step, we're installing several crucial packages:
+In this step, we're installing several packages:
-- `@modelcontextprotocol/sdk`: The official SDK for implementing MCP servers, providing the core functionality for resources and tools
+- `@modelcontextprotocol/sdk`: The official SDK for implementing MCP servers.
-- `arangojs`: The official ArangoDB JavaScript driver that allows us to connect to and query the database
+- `arangojs`: The official ArangoDB JavaScript driver that allows us to connect to and query the database.
-- `dotenv`: For loading environment variables from a .env file, keeping sensitive information like API keys secure
+- `dotenv`: For loading environment variables from a .env file, keeping sensitive information like API keys secure.
-- `zod`: A TypeScript-first schema validation library that we'll use to validate tool parameters
+- `zod`: A TypeScript-first schema validation library that we'll use to validate tool parameters.
-- `@langchain/core` and `@langchain/openai`: Components of the LangChain framework that simplify interactions with LLMs
+- `@langchain/core` and `@langchain/openai`: Components of the LangChain framework that simplify interactions with LLMs.
-- `langchain`: The main LangChain package for building LLM-powered applications
+- `langchain`: The main LangChain package for building LLM-powered applications.
-- Development dependencies include TypeScript and ESLint for code quality and static typing
+- Development dependencies include TypeScript and ESLint for code quality and static typing.

 We're using pnpm as our package manager for its efficiency and disk space savings, but you could also use npm or yarn.